 VCU String players thrive in the metropolitan area of Richmond, where the opportunities to be a working musician are plentiful, even for those still in school.
 Students teach for area studios and can be heard around Richmond playing wedding gigs.
 The city also boasts great local, national and international talent, all of whom serve to inspire the learning musician.
 Please visit the websites of programs and groups we call our friends:

 Interested in auditioning?
-Please view the strings audition tips.
+Please view the strings audition requirements.

 The Strings faculty at VCU is comprised of some of the most accomplished orchestral and chamber musicians in Virginia.
 They hold positions with the Richmond Symphony, Virginia Symphony, and perform regularly with groups like the National Symphony, the Richmond Chamber Players and the Atlantic Chamber Ensemble.